iziuqo/PasswordToggle/README.md

 # Password Toggle

 A lightweight, platform-agnostic JavaScript library for toggling password field visibility using keyboard shortcuts.
+Automatically adapts to Mac (⌘) and Windows/Linux (Ctrl) keyboard shortcuts.

 ## Features

 - 🚀 Zero dependencies
 - 🌐 Works in all modern browsers
-- ⌨️ Customizable keyboard shortcuts
+- ⌨️ Platform-aware keyboard shortcuts (⌘ on Mac, Ctrl on Windows/Linux)
 - ♿ Accessible by default
 - 📱 Mobile-friendly
 - 🔌 Easy integration with existing projects